rushealy-aws/kiro-getting-started/README.md

 - **Be specific**: "Compare DynamoDB and Aurora for high-traffic e-commerce" vs "Tell me about databases"
 - **Provide context**: Include requirements, scale, and constraints
 - **Iterate**: Refine solutions based on responses
-- **Use appropriate MCP servers**: AWS docs for official info, Brave for latest news
+- **Use AWS MCP servers**: For official documentation, API references, and best practices

 ### ❌ Don'ts